 However, today, they are not used that much for hunting.
 But, their remarkable nose is welcomed by search and rescue teams and there isn’t a better dog for missing people search parties.

 On the other hand, if a Bloodhound isn’t an active member of a task force, but a family member, his character goes from a sniffer to a sleeper.

 In most cases, you will find him on the front porch taking a nap, or inside the house in his favorite corner.

 As for hygiene… well… Not the best representation of how a clean dog looks and behaves.

 They tend to drool a lot, and they have that distinctive doggy odor that some people might not like.

 But, if you are prepared to use towels every day, and to clean hair, the Bloodhound will be a great companion because he loves being around his family and is excellent with kids.

-With a proper, consistent training, you can minimize the famous Bloodhound stubbornness, and end up with a faithful companion that will be happiest to curl around your feet as you both relax in front of the TV or on the front porch.
+With proper, consistent training, you can minimize the famous Bloodhound stubbornness, and end up with a faithful companion that will be happiest to curl around your feet as you both relax in front of the TV or on the front porch.

 Especially after a long walk and plenty of “scent” tracking in the park.